vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/2_The_Mantra_Purusha_and_Shakti_Mantras/12_How_to_Use_the_Mantra_Purusha.md

 For example, one can use the sound *Aṁ* to hold one’s attention at the top of the head, to link and stabilize our body and awareness in the Absolute.
 Or one can hold the attention at any point that one wants to improve, like using a dharana of the mantra *Kaṁ* to strengthen the right shoulder.
 Dharana of any Mantra Purusha point will bring healing energy to that location.
 For example, Dharana of the ears along with the mantra *Ïṁ* will help heal the ears and open up higher powers of hearing.
 Pranayama, pratyahara and dharana of these mantra points can go together for a stronger effect.

-**Mantra Purusha with *Namaâ*, and *Svàhà***
+**Mantra Purusha with *Namaḥ*, and *Svāhā***

 We can add other mantras to the Mantra Purusha sounds to give them more power or to vary their effects.
 We can chant the Mantra Purusha mantras after *Oṁ* in order to clear and energize them.
-After the Mantra Purusha mantras, we can chant *Namaâ*, the mantra of consecration, in order to stabilize their energy or *Svàhà*, the mantra of energization, in order to stimulate it further.
+After the Mantra Purusha mantras, we can chant *Namaḥ*, the mantra of consecration, in order to stabilize their energy or *Svāhā*, the mantra of energization, in order to stimulate it further.
 Examples:

-• *Oṁ Aṁ Namaâ*, to stabilize the energy at the top of the head.
+• *Oṁ Aṁ Namaḥ*, to stabilize the energy at the top of the head.
-• *Oṁ Aṁ Svàhà*, to increase the energy at the top of the head.
+• *Oṁ Aṁ Svāhā*, to increase the energy at the top of the head.
-• *Oṁ Ãṁ Namaâ *to stabilize the energy in the eyes.
+• *Oṁ Ãṁ Namaḥ *to stabilize the energy in the eyes.
-• *Oṁ Ãṁ Svàhà*, to stimulate the energy in the eyes.
+• *Oṁ Ãṁ Svāhā*, to stimulate the energy in the eyes.

 ## With Shakti Mantras